 Include this client in process progress and communicate with him in real time.
 There are few project management tools for designers that will allow you to do this and hopefully, as a result, his attitude will change.
 However, if things go too far, detach yourself from the project.
 You will be stripped of all control and most you can hope for is some sort of financial satisfaction – nothing more.

-“I have no idea what I want, but this isn’t it” Client – This client is, for example, planning a web development project without any idea or vision how it should be done.
+“I have no idea what I want, but this isn’t it” Client – This client is, for example, planning a web design project management without any idea or vision how it should be done.
 He doesn’t know what he wants but is not satisfied with anything you deliver.

 This type of client will – if it is not already – become the bane of your existence.
 Nothing will ever be good enough and in the end, you will deliver much more than it was agreed upon.
 Solution for this problem is hidden in detailed negotiations as well and carefully managing expectations.